CDSLab/Insight2015/CandidatesApp2.0/README.md

 *Let's take a closer look at what we just did.*  We imported a flow that represents a flow of data from left to right.
 On the left we have a Twitter node that is triggered whenever a new tweet about our topic comes in.
 Then a function node has some javascript that checks if a URL is included in that tweet.
-Next, the Watson alchemy API node extracts key information about the article linked from the URL - double click on it and you can see all the things we are extracting - title, entities, keywords, concepts, publication date and document sentiment.
-All of these things are passed along in the JSON payload into the Cloudant node, where they are stored into a Cloudant database called "features".
+Next, the Watson alchemy API node extracts key information about the article linked from the URL - double click on it and you can see that we are extracting concepts using API.
+It is  passed along in the JSON payload into the Cloudant node, where it is stored into a Cloudant database called "features".

 ## 4. Define a map-reduce view in our Cloudant database